usc-isi-i2/t2wml/backend/causx/documentation.md

 Each spreadsheet has a separate wikifier file, which lists wikification per cell (row, column, sheet).
 Thw wikifier file path is based on the spreadsheet name, and is stored in a sub-directory, `wikifiers`, within the project directory.
 It is a json file.
 (In previous versions it was a csv file, and there is still code for backwards compatibility for converting from one to the other)

 Entity files are shared between all sheets in the project.
 Theoretically a project can have many entity files.
 In causx, it is always `project_entity_file.json` and always located in the top level of the project directory.
+(Please note that the property entries in this dictionary have a field "url".
+In causx this field is always empty)

 There are multiple sections of code devoted to automatically generating wikifier files, and updating entries in the entity file.
 In the t2wml-server, the module causx/wikification.py attempts to wikify country cells to existing country definitions.
 Any country cells which fail to be wikified there, as well as all property cells, are sent to the t2wml-api module input_processing/node_creation to have custom nodes created for them.
 Editing of the created nodes is mostly handled in the t2wml-server causx/causx_utils.py